 - 1 (or) to Cnts. - 2 Press the Menu Select button directly below Cnts.
-The entries are alphabetically sorted. - 3 or to the entry you want to edit and press the Menu Select button directly below Optn. - 4 or to Edit and press the Menu Select button directly below Sel. - 5 ▲ or ➤ to Type and press the Menu Select button directly below Edit. - 6 → or ▼ to choose from the list of call types given and press the Menu Select button directly below 0k to select. - 7 The display returns to the Edit Contact screen.
+The entries are alphabetically sorted. - 3 or to the entry you want to edit and press the Menu Select button directly below Optn. - 5 ▲ or ➤ to Type and press the Menu Select button directly below Edit. - 6 → or ▼ to choose from the list of call types given and press the Menu Select button directly below Ok to select. - 7 The display returns to the Edit Contact screen.